 Stefan Bellnäs is the most sought after bass player in the Gothenburg area of Sweden.
 The reason is probably that he plays any kind of music as if his life depended on it.
 He is a member of Beches Brew and plays on so many albums with other peoples music but now,

-on November 3, 2018, he is finally serving us the first album in his own name: Podunk.
-The release concert will take place at Studio HPKSM in Gothenburg at 4 p.m.
+on November 3, 2018, he finally served us the first album in his own name: Podunk.
+The release concert took place at Studio HPKSM in Gothenburg.

 All songs written by Stefan Bellnäs except “Whims of Chambers” (Paul Chambers).